Vigilante (video game): Ports

 The arcade game was later ported to several different home computers and consoles.
-The Sega Master System version was published exclusively in North America and Europe by Sega, and is one of several games in the console to include an FM sound switch for enhanced music quality.
-In the Sega Master System version, Madonna was renamed "Maria" and the Skinheads were called the "Rogues".
+A Master System version developed by Arc System Works was released exclusively in North America and Europe by Sega, and is one of several games in the console to include an FM sound switch for enhanced music quality.
+In the Master System version, Madonna was renamed "Maria" and the Skinheads were called the "Rogues".

-The ones for Commodore 64, ZX Spectrum, Atari ST, Amiga and the Amstrad CPC were reprogrammed by Emerald Software and published by U.S. Gold mostly in Europe.
+Ports to the Commodore 64, ZX Spectrum, Atari ST, Amiga and the Amstrad CPC were reprogrammed by Emerald Software and published by U.S. Gold mostly in Europe.
 The MSX version was ported and published by Korean company Clover.

-The TurboGrafx-16 version was ported and published in Japan on January 14, 1989 by Irem and published in North America by NEC the same year.
+The TurboGrafx-16 version was ported and published in Japan on January 14, 1989 by Irem and published in North America by NEC in October of that year.
 This port matches the arcade more than other ports.
-The TurboGrafx-16 version was later re-released globally for Nintendo's Virtual Console for the Wii in North America on February 5, 2007, in Japan on February 6, 2007, in Europe on February 9, 2007, and in Australia on July 6, 2007, but was delisted on March 30, 2012 (on March 31 in Europe) before it returned in September 2013.
-It was also released for the Wii U Virtual Console in Japan on February 10, 2015, in North America on September 14, 2017 and in Europe on October 5, 2017.
+The TurboGrafx-16 version was later re-released globally for the Virtual Console service for the Wii in February 2007 for North America, Japan, and Europe, with the exception of Australia on July 6, but was delisted in March 2012 before it returned in September 2013.
+It was also released for the Wii U's Virtual Console in Japan on February 10, 2015, in North America on September 14, 2017 and in Europe on October 5.
+Hamster Corporation released the arcade version as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.

 Reception

-In Japan, Game Machine listed Vigilante on their April 15, 1988 issue as being the second most-successful table arcade unit of the month.
+In Japan, Game Machine listed Vigilante as the second most successful table arcade unit of April 1988.

 Your Sinclair gave the arcade game a positive review, stating it was "a pretty good game" with "loads" of enemies, "crunchingly realistic" sound effects, "beautifully detailed" sprite graphics and "really smooth" movement animation.
-They later described the ZX Spectrum version as a "Pretty standard beat 'em up" that "You've probably seen" before, saying players should "only buy if you're addicted to the genre and you've already got the better ones."
+They later described the ZX Spectrum version as a "pretty standard beat 'em up" that "you've probably seen" before, saying players should "only buy if you're addicted to the genre and you've already got the better ones".

-Computer and Video Games gave the PC Engine version a positive review, stating it was "a good game, even second time" around, the graphics are "perfectly defined and beautifully" animated, and that "any beat 'em up fan should check out Vigilante without delay."
+Computer and Video Games gave the PC Engine version a positive review, stating it was "a good game, even second time" around, the graphics are "perfectly defined and beautifully" animated, and that "any beat 'em up fan should check out Vigilante without delay".